shixm-cloud/ENVR5350/Lab1.md

 % Creat area weights first because the grid area decreases with latitude wgt = cosd(lat);
 wgt = reshape(wgt/sum(wgt), 1, 180, 1, 1);
-% normalize wgt so that its sum is 1
+% normalize wgt so that its sum is 1, and
 % reshape wgt so that it can be multiplied to co2m directly

 % Calculate the global areal mean